netgainsystems/docs/content/getting_started/emedge-agent/config_checks/scripts.md

           - myarg1
           - myarg2
     ```
-  - run **emedge-agent check script** to do a test run to check the configurations and validate the script output
+  - Run **emedge-agent check script** to do a test run to check the configurations and validate the script output
-  - run **emedge-agent reload** to trigger emedge-agent to reload the config
+  - Run **emedge-agent reload** to trigger emedge-agent to reload the config
-  - the metrics collected by custom script check will now be forwarding to **emedge**
+  - The metrics collected by custom script check will now be forwarding to **emedge**